| The

 trying to find a physiological explanation of suggestion in the

+nervous system.
 At the Salpetriere

 in Paris, many doctors originated numerous theories of hypnosis